 … I’m over 20?

 HELL YES!
 I’m going to be a gyaru granny, haha.
 There are plenty of gyaru who still do it even when they’re 30 years old!
 There’s even one gyaru on Instagram who’s 50!
-Charlotte over at Lady Mori posted a really good article about gyaru over 30 which you can see here.
+Age has no limit, and I actually talked about my insecurities about being “too old” for gyaru in the past.

 … I have children?